Should I give my web developer my username and password? On the surface of it, this seems like quite the quandary.

 Again, if granting me access, enter the email address you’ve been using to correspond with me.
 Otherwise use your developer’s email address.

 Make sure ‘Send user notification‘ is checked.
 Otherwise, I won’t know that I’ve been granted access to your site (unless you tell me and send me my details manually, which kinda defeats the whole purpose of this tutorial!).

 In the ‘Role‘ dropdown menu, be sure to change the role to ‘Administrator‘.
 I can’t work my magic without an admin account!

 Hit ‘Add new user‘.
 I will then get an email about my shiny new account and will be able to securely set my own password.

-You’ve just granted me administrator access to your site without having to insecurely email your login details.
+You’ve just granted your developer administrator access to your site without having to insecurely email your login details.
 This approach also carries the considerable benefit that you can revoke access to your site at any time by simply removing the account you just created.

 What are the risks of sharing passwords?

 As a rule of thumb, most people share their logins using email.
 Problem is, email is not secure.
 It never has been and quite possibly never will be.
 Transmitting sensitive information via email is therefore rather risky.